namtoki/English/memo/meeting.md

 > `Let's start with the first question`, the Bluetooth versions,
 > `The response to this question was` 6.0.
 >
-> Good to know the SDK version.
+> and it was really helpful that you also wrote the SDK version.
 >
 > And
-> the following questions are mostly about the Profile and Codecs.
+> the following questions are mostly about the Profile and Codecs
+> and
+> answers are clear-cut.
 >
 > But
+> (`just to add one more thing,`)
-> We don’t actually need LC3-SuperWideBand to work `over` Classic in the first place.
+> You don't have to support LC3-SuperWideBand `over` Bluetooth Classic in the first place.
+> Supporting LC3-SuperWideBand over BLE is fine.
 > And there's no specific need to support PXP either.
 >
 > Kato-san, do you have any thoughts on these?